 This research is a quantitative causal type of research focusing on the causality to determine the relationship of Islamic attributes of destination, tourist satisfaction, and destination loyalty in perceiving Indonesia as a halal destination.
-The population for this research was Muslim tourists who have visited Lombok, either for vacation or business purposes in the last one year from April 2019-March 2020.
+The population for this research was Muslim tourists who have visited Lombok, either for vacation or business purposes in the last one year from April 2019- March 2020.
 Purposive sampling technique was selected based on relevant considerations to make the data representative and relevant enough for the general population.
-The source of primary data was through surveybased questionnaires.
-The questionnaires used closed-ended questions, consisting of 4 sections: (1) Profile of Respondent section, which consists of 6 questions regarding names, gender, age, length of stay, and motivation or reasons for visiting Lombok as a halal destination.
+The source of primary data was questionnaires. through surveybased The questionnaires used closed-ended questions, consisting of 4 sections: (1) Profile of Respondent section, which consists of 6 questions regarding names, gender, age, length of stay, and motivation or reasons for visiting Lombok as a halal destination.
 (2) Islamic Attributes of Destination section, which contains 17 questions to measure the concept of Islamic Attributes of Destination.
 These questions categorized into 4 dimensions examined in this study.
-(3) Tourists' Level of Satisfaction section, consisting of 2 agree-disagree questions about the level of satisfaction of respondents.
-(4) Destination Loyalty section consisting of 2 agree-disagree questions about respondents' intention to revisit and willingness to recommend the destination.
+(3) Tourists' Level of Satisfaction to be above 0.5.
+Worship facilities, halalness, alcohol-free and prohibited gambling variables, overall Islamic ethics, destination's Islamic attributes, tourist satisfaction, and destination loyalty have a combined reliability score greater than 0.7.
+Thus, the structural model of the examined four variables met the ideal standard of composite reliability.
+Moving on, Cronbach's alpha value for the Worship Facility variable is 0.787, the Halalness variable is 0.843, Alcohol and Gambling Free variable is 0.735, the General Islamic Morality variable is 0.872, Islamic Attributes of Destination variable is 0.935, Tourist Satisfaction variable is 0.729 and Destination Loyalty variable is 0.611.
+For this reason, all variables were reliable since they met the minimum value requirements, which was ≥ 0.6 . section, consisting of 2 agree-disagree questions about the level of satisfaction of respondents.
+(4) Destination Loyalty section consisting of 2 agreedisagree questions about respondents' intention to revisit and willingness to recommend the destination.
 Afterwards, the authors used the Likert scale for variables regarding Islamic attributes of destination.
 This scale was convenient in understanding respondents' perceptions of the importance of an attribute in a halal destination in Lombok.
 The numbers of the scale start from (1) to (5), with (1) as Not at All Important, (2) as Slightly Important, (3) as Neutral, (4) as Important, until (5) as Very Important.
 Additionally, the authors also use a Likert scale for variables concerning tourist satisfaction and destination loyalty.
 Similarly, the scale starts from (1) to (5), with (1) as Strongly Disagree, (2) as Disagree, (3) as Between Agree and Disagree, (4) as Agree, until (5) as Strongly Agree.

-4. RESULTS
+3. RESULTS

 The compiled primary data is the respondent's assessment of Islamic attributes of destination, tourist satisfaction, and destination loyalty towards Lombok as Indonesia's halal destination.
-The questionnaires were distributed in April-May 2020.
+The questionnaires were distributed in April- May 2020.
 Table 1 shows that all indicators of each variable get a loading factor/outer loading value greater than 0.5, meaning that all indicators fulfilled the convergent validity requirements.